TheAmazingPT/livestream-recorder/README.md

 # Audio Livestream Recorder
-I have a few favorite radio shows, which i like to archive.
+I have a few favorite radio shows, which i like to archive and relisten.
-This tool helps me to record the live internet stream, convert it to mp3 and finally to upload this file onto my private cloud storage.
+This tool helps me to record the livestream, convert it to mp3 and finally to upload this file onto my private cloud storage.

 ### Prerequisites